TharunDubbaka/Sentiment-analyzer-from-movie-reviews-/README.md

-# Sentiment-analyzer-from-movie-reviews-
-A Sentiment Analysis project using TF-IDF and Naive Bayes to classify text as positive or negative.
-It Includes data preprocessing,feature extraction,model training,and saved models for easy reuse.
+#Sentiment Analysis with TF-IDF + Naive Bayes

 This project is a Sentiment Analysis system that classifies text reviews as Positive or Negative.
 It uses TF-IDF (Term Frequency–Inverse Document Frequency) for feature extraction and a Naive Bayes classifier for prediction.

-Features :
+#Features:

 Text preprocessing (cleaning raw reviews).